cesardelarosa/cesardelarosa/README.md

 ## Other Projects 🎯

 - 🗑️ [antiWuolah](https://github.com/cesardelarosa/antiWuolah)
-  Tool to remove watermark ads from Wuolah PDFs.
+  Tool to remove ads from Wuolah PDFs.
 Available on AUR.

 ---